proplot-dev/proplot/docs/index.rst

 =======

 An `object-oriented <https://matplotlib.org/api/api_overview.html>`__ `matplotlib <https://matplotlib.org/>`__ wrapper
-that provides versatile plotting utilities for making beautiful, publication-quality graphics.
+that can help you make beautiful, publication-quality graphics.

 Installation
 ============

 This package is a work-in-progress.
-Currently there is no formal release on PyPi.
-However, feel free to install directly from Github using:
+Currently there is no formal release on PyPi (but it's coming soon!).
+For the time being, you may install directly from Github using:

 .. code-block:: bash